 Leather is a highly resistant material with a beautifully vivid texture, We use leather in our wallets, bags, clothes and gloves.
 Leather accounts for 7% of all the materials we use.

 Balmuir wallets and bags are made from high-quality cowhide from Turkey, while our sheep’s nappa leather clothing comes from Norway and South Africa.
+Our hand-made leather shoes are made in Spain.
 Our leather gloves are made from deer and reindeer skin.
 We use high-quality reindeer leather that comes from and is processed in Finland, while the high-quality deer leather that we use is sourced from North America.
 Reindeer leather is a luxurious and light, but also durable material.
 Deer leather, on the other hand, is known for its beautiful, vivid matte texture and durability.

 All the leather we use is a byproduct of the meat industry.

-Our largest leather supplier has passed a third-party audit by the Leather Working Group (LWG) and the company has been awarded the Leather Working Group's (LWG) highest Gold certificate based on environmental sustainability and operational safety.
+Our largest leather suppliers have passed a third-party audit by the Leather Working Group (LWG).
+The Turkish manufacturer has been awarded the Leather Working Group's (LWG) highest Gold certificate based on environmental sustainability and operational safety.
 The certificate is recognised and valued by the world's leading luxury product manufacturers and other actors in the industry.

 Our bags do not contain the harmful hexavalent chromium.